BohdanZhezlo/interview/forex-mtl/README.md

 6. _Distributed storage_.
 As mentioned above any type of distributed storage can be plugged in.
 Additionally, in distributed storage scenario it could still have a local in-memory cache on top of distributed storage to improve latency.
+7. _Integration tests_.
+Current implementation only includes unit testing of each independent piece of the system.
+   Production-ready service should have additional layer of integration testing.
+Currently, this is out of scope.

 ## Running the application: